This is our introduction to Wellington New Zealand – One cool capital city!

 We love food and over at Moore Wilson’s, there is an abundance of unusual artisan type products in a warehouse type building.
 The bakery with its artisan breads are just amazing.

-Some lovely beaches and a brilliant indoor swimming pool, where you can take a dip or shower await.
+There’s some lovely beaches and a brilliant indoor swimming pool, where you can take a dip.
 The path then continues all along the coast to the airport and beyond.

 After about an hour on foot, you reach a very popular freedom camp for motorhomes and campervans, at Evans Bay.